At the moment, Nikhef has eight experimental research directions, some of these are partly done outside of the Netherlands:

 Apart from this, at Nikhef we conduct research in the fields of Theoretical Physics, Detector R&D and Advanced Computing for Research, and have three technical departments, that support the experimental departments.
 The entire organisation, including management and staff departments, is shown in the below figure.

-The direction team consists of director Stan Bentvelsen, the institute manager Arjen van Rijn and head of personnel Pieter van Braam van Vloten.
+The direction team consists of director Stan Bentvelsen, the institute manager Arjen van Rijn, head of personnel Pieter van Braam van Vloten and strategic advisor Rosemarie Aben.

 Nikhef consists of on average 185FTE physicist, 75 FTE technical staff and engineers and 25 FTE supporting staff.
 The formation exists of the following main groups: